uiowa-cs-3210-spr24/hw4/README.md

 your header and the test code.
 Leave these uncommented in your submission.
 You will want to add other tests, but make sure you remove them before submitting.

+## Deadline
+If you make commits after the deadline, we will consider the submission to be late and use the late submission policy from the syllabus to grade, so please don't push commits after the deadline unless you're intending to submit late.

 ## Objective
 The goal is to extend out functions on 4-bit binary numbers to work for larger binary numbers, and to organize them into an OOP-style library.